StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/redis.md

 1. {!includes/organization-view-go-to.md!}

+    ---

 2. {!includes/notifications-tab-go-to.md!}

+    ---

 3. Select :fontawesome-solid-ellipsis-h: and then **Edit**.

+    ---

 4. Select the *Redis* notifier.

+    ---

 5. In the **Redis** drawer, enter the following information:

-  **Channel \***
+    **- Channel \***

     The Redis channel where the data should be published.
 Select **Add Variable** to dynamically insert values using available variables.

-  **Host \***
+    **- Host \***

     The Redis server address.
 This is where TheHive will send data.
 Select **Add Variable** to dynamically insert values using available variables.

-  **Port \***
+    **- Port \***

     The port number Redis is listening on.

-  **Username**
+    **- Username**

     The username for authentication if Redis Access Control Lists (ACLs) are enabled.
 Select **Add Variable** to dynamically insert values using available variables.

-  **Password**
+    **- Password**

     The password for authentication if Redis requires authentication.

-  **Database**
+    **- Database**

     The Redis database index to use.
 Redis allows multiple logical databases, and this field lets you specify which one to use.

+    ---

 6. Turn on the **Enable SSL** toggle to encrypt the connection and secure data transmission between TheHive and the Redis server.

     Add a certificate authority.

     For more information about configuring SSL, refer to the [Configure SSL](../../../../../administration/authentication/ssl.md) topic.